 Why use Lewins change model in your business?
 Staff are always resistant to change due to uncertainty and Lewins change model takes that into account.

-This Lewins change model is about a compelling a message about why change is best and needed.
-Communicating your message for change and then sharing a long-term vision why this change is needed.
+This Lewins change model is about a compelling message about why change is best and needed.
+Communicating your message for change and then sharing a long-term vision of why this change is needed.

-According to Lewin, three specific steps are crucial if any kind of change is to be successful.
+According to Lewins change model, three specific steps are crucial if any kind of change is to be successful.
 The three steps are: